 The cons of rehiring former employees

-Rehiring employees can also pose some challenges, especially if their termination was a result of being fired.
+Rehiring employees can also pose some challenges, especially if their termination resulted from being laid off.

 Here are some cons to rehiring a terminated employee:

 - The employee might have clashed with your company’s culture.
-If they quit because of the way your business is run or had a conflict with another employee, they will probably have the same conflict.
+If they quit because of the way your business is run or had a conflict with another employee, they may have the same conflict.